 Note: compare handmade products to other handmade products in your niche, not to those mass-produced and sold in supermarkets.
 Handmade products serve a different market.

 If you find that the price you are asking for is much higher than other similar products in your industry, now is the time to go back and rethink your operating costs.

 Is there anywhere that you can save money without compromising the value and integrity of your products?

 You may be tempted to cut your pay out of this equation to make the number work.
 Don’t do this.
 If you can’t bring in enough revenue to pay yourself, your business will not last.

 Once you have figured up how much you will charge your customers, stick to this number.
-Its okay to offer discounts on occasion, but your base price should stay consistent.
+It’s okay to offer discounts occasionally, but your base price should stay consistent.